CommonAccord/Cmacc-Org/Doc/GHx/KantaraInitiative/ROI/Simple/Form/Step1_Form_v0.md

 4.=[Z/ol/s3]

 5.sec=This is a summary of the formal agreement.
-Detailed Terms and Conditions are {DTC.Link}.
+Detailed Terms and Conditions are {RS.DTC.Link}.

 6.sec={EffectiveDate.YMD}